What is the Proper Aspirin Dosage for Dogs?

 Is It Safe to Give Your Dog Aspirin?

-Aspirin belongs to a class of medications known as nonsteroidal anti-inflammatories or NSAIDs.
+Aspirin was discovered sometime in the mid 1800s, and was an instant hit in the medicinal world.
+It belongs to a class of medications known as nonsteroidal anti-inflammatories or NSAIDs.
 These medications are available over-the-counter in various forms such as controlled release tablets and immediate release tablets.
 Dosages vary as well, and there are various formulations to treat specific forms of pain.
 One of the primary uses for aspirin, however, is to treat pain and inflammation related to various forms of arthritis.
+Surely you’ve used it on occasion, when having a stubborn headache or a toothache.
+So, when your pupper is aching, it would seem logical to reach for aspirin as a quick solution.
+But is it so?

-Veterinarians sometimes prescribe aspirin to dogs suffering from musculoskeletal inflammation or osteoarthritis.
+You’d feel good to know that veterinarians sometimes prescribe aspirin to dogs suffering from musculoskeletal inflammation or osteoarthritis.
 Aspirin works by inhibiting an enzyme called cyclooxygenase which produces inflammatory prostaglandins.
 Unfortunately, in addition to inhibiting this enzyme, aspirin also acts as an anti-coagulant which prevents the blood from clotting.
-Though NSAIDs like aspirin have fewer side effects than steroidal medications, there are definitely risks.
+Though NSAIDs like aspirin have fewer side effects than steroidal medications, there are definitely some risks included.
 If you do give your dog aspirin, do so only with your veterinarian’s guidance and follow his dosing instructions carefully.
+Needless to say, you should never take such matters into your own hands and pretend to be a veterinarian.
+Before any medication is administered to a dog, there are numerous things that need to be taken into account – by professionals.
+The breed, the size, the medical issue, the proper dosage, and so on.
+So, the first thing you should always do is seek the help of a veterinarian.
+They’ll tell you what needs to be done.

 Related: Meloxicam for Dogs: Is It Safe?